2021 UC Davis Aggies football team

 The 2021 UC Davis football team represented the University of California, Davis as a member of the Big Sky Conference during the 2021 NCAA Division I FCS football season.
 The season Led by fifth-year head coach Dan Hawkins, the Aggies compiled an overall record of 8–4 with a mark of 5–3 in conference play, tying for third place in the Big Sky.
 UC Davis received an at-large bid to the NCAA Division I Football Championship playoff, where they lost to South Dakota State in the first round.
 The Aggies played home games at UC Davis Health Stadium in Davis, California.

-Previous season

-The Aggies finished the 2020–21 season 3–2 in a tie for third place.

 Preseason

 Polls

 On July 26, 2021, during the virtual Big Sky Kickoff, the Aggies were predicted to finish sixth in the Big Sky by both the coaches and media.

 Preseason All–Big Sky team

 The Aggies had three players selected to the preseason all-Big Sky team.